groupvine/gv-api/README.md

         ]
     }
 ```

+Note that if the member was also in any sub-groups, those "group:xxx"
+fields with empty roles would also need to be included to remove the
+member entirely from the account.

 To add a new member with a custom attribute to a couple lists and to the "marketing" sub-group as an Editor: